RileyManalang/Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 An exploratory data analysis of the most streamed Spotify songs in 2023.

 ## 📋 Project Description
 This project performs an exploratory data analysis on Spotify's most streamed songs in 2023.
-The analysis includes temporal trends, musical characteristics, platform popularity, and genre analysis.

 ## 🎯 Key Features
 - Comprehensive data cleaning and preprocessing